CheungTS/PlayerStatApp/README.md

 - generate play against stats

 As user:
-- I want to be able to select a team and add new player.
+- I want to be able to create a team and add new player.
-- I want to be able to create a team and add it to team list.
 - I want to be able to select an individual player and check stats of the player.
 - I want to be able to select a team and check the team stats.
+- I want to be able to add a game and update the stats.